testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 # Can I Use The Rest With JUnit?

+Since we are talking about JUnit and Java, let me show you how to write a REST API test using JUnit5 and Java syntax:

 :include-file: com/example/junit5/PostGetJavaTest.java {
   title: "HTTP Post Get (Java)",
   commentsType: "inline",
   stickySlide: "left 70%"
 }

+In case of JUnit runner, webtau reads config values from `webtau.properties` resource file:

 :include-file: src/test/resources/webtau.properties {
   title: "src/test/resources/webtau.properties"
 }

 # Reporting

+As I mentioned at the beginning, webtau captures a lot of information.
+Information is printed to the console, but also stored in a rich HTML report.

+Generated report is a self-contained HTML file that can be emailed, slacked or copied to a network drive.
+You don't need to have a server to look at the report.
+Open it in a browser, and you will get an interactive mini app.

 :include-image: game-store-report-summary.png {annotationsPath: "game-store-report-summary.json"}

+Report Summary page consist of
+1. **Tests Runtime** - shows overall time spend
+2. **Tests success ratio** - how many failed vs passed
+3. **HTTP Coverage** - how many REST API operations are covered (webtau uses optional Open API spec url to discover all the operations)
+4. **Tests run Ratio** - how many skipped vs ran
+5. **HTTP calls time** - high level stats on HTTP based APIs

+Let's click on (`6`) to get more details about skipped operations:

 :include-image: game-store-skipped-operations.png {annotationsPath: "game-store-skipped-operations.json"}

+Report switched from **Tests** view to **HTTP Calls** view (`1`).
+You can see the list of operations we yet to test on the left (`2`).
+Number of items on the left matches the number in the summary card (`3`).
+We can use panel at the bottom (`4`) to switch between skipped, total, passed operations or tests.

+Let's navigate from **Summary** tab to **Overal HTTP Performance** tab.
+The screen shows high level picture of how performant our server is under test load.
+While it is not a true performance test, it may give you an initial glance into things that may need a closer look.

 :include-image: game-store-overall-http-performance.png {annotationsPath: "game-store-overall-http-performance.json"}

+**HTTP Operations Performance** tab provides a performance information based on Open API defined operations.

 :include-image: game-store-operations-http-performance.png {annotationsPath: "game-store-operations-http-performance.json"}

+Let's get back to **tests** view (`1`) and select a test (`2`).
+First screen we are going to see is a test **Summary** (`3`) with high level information on time taken.

 :include-image: game-store-report-test-summary.png {annotationsPath: "game-store-report-test-summary.json"}

+If a test performed any HTTP calls, you going to see the **HTTP Calls** tab (`1`).
+It contains every HTTP call performed with captured request, response and assertions (`2` and `3`) information.

 :include-image: game-store-report-http-call.png {annotationsPath: "game-store-report-http-call.json"}

+If a test performed any CLI calls, you going to see the **CLI Calls** tab (`1`).
+It contains every CLI call performed with captured command, output and assertions (`2`) information.

 :include-image: game-store-report-cli-call.png {annotationsPath: "game-store-report-cli-call.json"}

+Every test also has **Steps** tab (`1`) that contains every step test performed, time it took, and what Persona if any performed the step (`2` and `3`)

 :include-image: game-store-report-steps.png {annotationsPath: "game-store-report-steps.json"}